mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 processing system response information must be optional.
-Traditional reflection processing has, at best, only limited response information (e.g. the sensor corner frequency is an optional parameter in SEGY) and a large fraction of processing functions have not need for detailed response data.
+Traditional reflection processing has, at best, only limited response information (e.g. the sensor corner frequency is an optional parameter in SEGY) and a large fraction of processing functions have no need for detailed response data.
 In contrast, some common applications like moment tensor inversions and surface wave dispersion measurements demand detailed response metadata.
 We address this problem by leaning heavily on the existing infrastructure for handling response data